TL;DR

 Hook: The AI-first editor with a surprisingly capable CLI.

 Cursor is best known as the AI code editor, but its cursor-agent CLI now runs headless agents from the terminal, opens projects, and triggers background jobs.
-It is the bridge between GUI-first and CLI-first workflows.
+It is the bridge between GUI-first and CLI-first workflows, and the Cursor vs Claude Code comparison explains when that bridge beats a terminal-first loop.

 Reach for it when your team lives in Cursor already and you want scripted agents without leaving the stack.